Docker Registry

 REGION=us-east-1

-The Spinnaker instance running the Clouddriver service will also need permissions to interact with the ECR repository.
-Attach the AmazonEC2ContainerRegistryReadOnly managed policy to the IAM role for your Spinnaker instance profile or (if IAM user credentials are saved in ~/.aws) your Spinnaker IAM user.
+The Spinnaker instance running the Clouddriver service will be doing the queries to these accounts.
+As such you’ll need to grant the role that spinnaker runs as permissions to interact with the ECR repository.
+Attach the AmazonEC2ContainerRegistryReadOnly managed policy to the IAM role/user for your Spinnaker installation.
 For example,

 or: